-By far the majority of membrane structures are fabricated from PVC coated polyester.
+The majority of membrane structures are fabricated from PVC coated polyester.
 Despite well publicized claims to the contrary, the CSIRO concluded in a detailed study that in an environmental context, PVC performs as well or better than alternative materials.

 If one defines sustainable as "meeting the needs of the present, while ensuring that future generations have the same opportunities"; then PVC is a sustainable product.
-It is intrinsically recyclable, energy and resource efficient to manufacture, and being derived from the most basic of basic of hydrocarbons and salt, is a low consumer of non-renewable resources.
+It is intrinsically recyclable, energy and resource efficient to manufacture, and being derived from the most basic of hydrocarbons and salt, is a low consumer of non-renewable resources.